pauldahacker/transcendence/README.md

 ```bash
 make up
 ```
-This will build the Docker images and start the containers.
+This will create a default `.env` file, build the Docker images and start the containers.

 ## About